plaintool/notetask/README.md

 ### Windows

+Several installer options are available on the releases page:

+- **notetask-any-x86-x64.exe** — a universal EXE installer that works on **both x86 and x64** systems and supports installation **for a single user or for all users**, depending on the selected options.
+- **notetask-x64.msi / notetask-x86.msi** — installs the application **for the current user**.
+- **notetask-x64-allusers.msi / notetask-x86-allusers.msi** — installs the application **for all users on the system**.

+> **Note:** Windows XP supports installation **only via MSI installers**.
+The EXE installer is **not compatible** with Windows XP.

-Download the installer executable from the [releases page](https://github.com/plaintool/Notetask/releases).
-Run the installer and follow the on-screen instructions to complete the installation.
-After installation, you can launch Notetask from the Start menu or desktop shortcut.
+Download the installer from the [releases page](https://github.com/plaintool/Notetask/releases), run it, and follow the on-screen instructions.
+After installation, you can launch Notetask from the Start menu or from the desktop shortcut.

 ---